Consultation

 Automated data collection and analysis: Data collection and analysis can be automated.

-European Standardisation and Standardisation
+European Standardisation and Harmonisation

-Importance of Further Education and Specialisation
+Importance of Continuing Education and Specialisation

 Lifelong learning and adaptation to new technologies: Lifelong learning and adaptation to new technologies are essential.